 Odd Payment Requests

-Asking for an advanced payment to initiate shipping and packaging is another trick that helps the Facebook marketplace shipping scams.
+Asking for an advanced payment to initiate shipping and packaging is another trick that goes by the name Facebook marketplace shipping scam.
 Unfortunately, in most situations, the user pays and attains no product.

 There are plenty of scams in the automobile industry that play out and fool car enthusiasts.
 For example, Facebook marketplace car scams ask for deposits to book their car or claim insurance.
 Then, they reassure the users by promising acceptance of installment payments after the initial deposit.
-Unfortunately, there are no traces of the car and the dealer once the payment goes through.
+Unfortunately, there are no traces of the car or the dealer once the payment goes through.
 The car dealer may also post fake and incorrect nameplates.
-Another similar practice has the scammers seeking shipping insurance by forging shipping costs.
+Another similar practice has the scammers seeking shipping insurance with forged shipping costs.

 Scams on Facebook marketplace don’t necessarily revolve around sellers alone.
 Although suppliers robbing, phishing, and misleading the target audience are frequent developments, finding fake buyers within the market isn’t a shocker.
 It is used as a ground for flushing out black money by some.
 Masterminds behind such FB marketplace scams also overpay for their purchases, only to fight charges and claim an amount that far exceeds what they’ve paid.
+Not only do they do that, but they also utilize a chargeback option to deceive the sellers after getting a delivery.
 While we refer to Facebook marketplace fake buyers, records display that 1 out 11 buyers are deemed to be a fraud.

 Is buying on the Facebook Marketplace safe?